Reel Rewards 2026 Season starts April 25!

 Invasive fish species threaten the Baltimore Harbor ecosystem, economy, and native species.
 Invasive Snakehead, Blue Catfish, and Flathead Catfish prey on and compete for resources with native species that are important to anglers and businesses.

 You can help by catching any of these three species in Baltimore Harbor (up to the former Key Bridge).
-You’ll help scientists better understand invasive species populations and earn $30 for each head or body!
+You’ll help scientists better understand invasive species populations and earn money for each fish turned in!

 Here’s how:

-2. Catch an invasive fish species (Snakehead, Blue or Flathead Catfish) in the Baltimore Harbor.
+2. Catch an invasive fish species (Snakehead, Blue or Flathead Catfish) in Baltimore Harbor or its surrounding tributaries.

-3. Visit us at a drop-off station to turn in the heads or bodies and collect your reward (check the calendar on this page or on iAngler).
-Fish must be fresh or frozen to receive the bounty, rotting fish will not be accepted.
+4. Fish must be fresh or frozen to receive the bounty; rotting fish will not be accepted.

-4. As of 5/10, there will be a cap of 12 fish allowed to be turned in per week.
+5. There will be a cap of 12 fish per angler allowed to be turned in per week.

 Sun